cla-bit/PayStackEase/docs/source/subscriptions.rst

 Subscriptions Module
 ===========================================

-.. :py:currentmodule:: paystackease.apis.subscriptions

-Wrapper for Paystack Subscriptions API.
+This wrapper class facilitates synchronous integration with Paystack Subscriptions API.
 The Subscriptions API allows you to create and manage recurring payment on your integration.

 ----------

 .. py:class:: SubscriptionClientAPI(secret_key: str = None)

-    Bases: :py:class:`~paystackease.base.PayStackBaseClientAPI`

     Paystack Subscription API Reference: `Subscriptions`_